-While you’re decorating, drawing, or painting have you noticed the impact of color?
+While you’re decorating have you noticed the impact of color?

 Using the color wheel as a guide, you’ll discover 2 lessons:

-How to add punch or contrast to your art or home decor.
+How to add impact or contrast to your home decor.

 How to calm it down.